black-archives/website/README.md

 # Black Archives

-This is the source code for Black Archives Sweden.
-The website is built on top of WordPress and uses a custom theme.
+[Black Archives Sweden](https://www.blackarchivessweden.com/) is a contemporary archive on Afro-Swedish experiences.
+This repository contains the source code for it's website which is built using WordPress.

 ## Contributing